mainkoon81/ooo-Minkun-Model-Collection-II/README.md

    - Pick a number between not zero and positive infinity and call it **alpha**.
    - Pick a number between not zero and positive infinity and call it **beta**.
    - Build the `**WORDS** VS **topics** table`.
      - For each column, draw a sample(spin the wheel) from a Dirichlet distribution using **beta** as the input.
+The Dirichlet distribution takes a number called **beta** for each `topic` (or category).
      - Each sample will fill out each column in the table, sum to one, and give the probability of each part per `topic`(column).
    - Build the `**DOCUMENTS** VS **topics** table`.
      - For each row, draw a sample from a Dirichlet distribution using **alpha** as the input.
+The Dirichlet distribution takes a number called alpha for each `topic` (or category).
      - Each sample will fill out each row in the table, sum to one, and give the probability of each `topic` (column) per DOCUMENT.
    - Build the actual DOCUMENTS.
 For each DOCUMENT:
      - Step_1) look up its **row** in the `**DOCUMENT** VS **topics** table`,